MrWyss/ha-assist-mic-satellite/static/index.md

 # About

-The HA Assist Mic Satellite is a compact, ESPHome-based microphone solution designed for seamless integration with Home Assistant.
+The Voice Assistant Mic Satellite is a compact, ESPHome-based microphone solution designed for seamless integration with Home Assistant.

 # Installation